Community Grants Office

 Public Affairs Section

 The Public Affairs Section of the U.S. Embassy in Ethiopia undertakes informational, cultural and educational activities designed to promote understanding of U.S. foreign policy and society.
-It acts as the public affairs arm of the U.S. Embassy in Ethiopia, and engages in outreach to a wide variety of groups and institutions, including the media, higher education, cultural associations, and NGOs.
-Public Affairs Section has Cultural and Information sections.
+It acts as the public affairs arm of the U.S. Embassy in Ethiopia and engages in outreach to a wide variety of groups and institutions, including the media, higher education, cultural associations, and NGOs.
+The Public Affairs Section has Cultural and Information sections.

-Many people contact Public Affairs Section because they are interested in studying in the United States.
+Many people contact the Public Affairs Section because they are interested in studying in the United States.
 You can find information on study at the undergraduate and graduate level through the Study in the U.S.A link.